General information and tips for prospective fellowship applicants

 Dirk Derrick Car & Truck Accident Injury Scholarship

-• Offered by the Derrick Law Firm, one time $1000 scholarship, deadline is December 15th each year.
+• Offered by the Derrick Law Firm, a one-time $1000 scholarship, the deadline is December 15th each year.

-• Scholarship is open to all current or soon to be undergraduate student in the United States who has had their life altered due to a car or truck accident, be it their own injury, that of a loved one, or an influential individual.
+• The scholarship is open to all current or soon-to-be undergraduate students in the United States who have had their life altered due to a car or truck accident, be it their injury, that of a loved one, or an influential individual.

 • Applicants will be judged on their ability to convey the lasting effect an auto accident has had on their life as well as their journey to overcome those challenges.

-• Must be a full time student with sophomore, junior, or senior standing, pursuing a Aerospace, Computer Science, Electrical, Industrial, Mechanical, or Manufacturing Engineering major
+• Must be a full-time student with sophomore, junior, or senior standing, pursuing an Aerospace, Computer Science, Electrical, Industrial, Mechanical, or Manufacturing Engineering major

-• Students must have a GPA of a 3.0 or higher
+• Students must have a GPA of 3.0 or higher

 • Students have U.S. Citizenship